NicholasSamaroo/BigData/HetioNet/README.md

 - The data from either nodes.tsv and edges.tsv or nodes_test.tsv and edges_test.tsv should be loaded into your local MongoDB if you are following from Query 1.
 If not, see Query 1 for how to import the data into MongoDB

 - After you resolve the dependencies and your data is loaded in, follow these instructions to run the query:
-	-CD into the folder that contains Query_2 and in the terminal type python Query_2 "DISEASE_NAME" where DISEASE_NAME must be enclosed in " " and must also be a valid disease name found in the nodes.tsv file or nodes_test.tsv file
+	- CD into the folder that contains Query_2 and in the terminal type python Query_2 "DISEASE_NAME" where DISEASE_NAME must be enclosed in " " and must also be a valid disease name found in the nodes.tsv file or nodes_test.tsv file